carpentriesoffline/offlinedatasci/paper.md

 science training and conduct data science work in locations with limited or no internet access.
-We developed the offlinedatasci package to help address this challenge as part of a broader set of tools and instructional materials developed by CarpentriesOffline to facilitate teaching and doing data science in Internet limited environments.
+We developed the offlinedatasci package to help address this challenge as part of a broader set of tools and instructional materials developed by [CarpentriesOffline](https://carpentriesoffline.org) to facilitate teaching and doing data science in Internet limited environments.
-Offlinedatasci automates the downloading and updating of the most recent materials for running workshops, and conducting offline data science work more broadly, including open source statistical and graphing software (R and Python), the associated integrated development environments (IDEs; RStudio and Jupyter), partial data science focused mirrors of the associated package repositories (CRAN, PyPI), and lesson materials structured for local use via the browser.
+Offlinedatasci automates the downloading and updating of the most recent materials for running workshops, and conducting offline data science work more broadly, including open source statistical and graphing software (R and Python), the associated integrated development environments (IDEs; RStudio and Jupyter), data science focused partial mirrors of the associated package repositories (CRAN, PyPI), and lesson materials structured for local use via the browser.
 This package includes Python and command-line interfaces and is designed for both maintaining local teaching servers (for instructors teaching in